Bowers & Wilkins: 2020s

-On May 7, 2025, Masimo announced that it would sell its consumer audio division to Harman International, a division of Samsung Electronics, for $350 million.
+In May 2025, Masimo announced that it would sell its consumer audio division to Harman International, a division of Samsung Electronics, for $350 million.
+Harman already owns several high-end audiophile brands such as Classé, Mark Levinson, Lexicon, Revel Audio, Boston Acoustics, Studer, JBL, in addition to namesake Harman Kardon.

+In August 2025 B&W celebrated the 50-year relationship with Abbey Road Studios by releasing a special-edition 801 Abbey Road Limited Edition.
+Limited to 144 pairs and priced at $70,000 / £55,000 a pair, they feature touches like walnut finish to match the piano in the famous Studio Three and red leather speaker tops to match the control room console.

 Technology, research and development

-Research and development was a focus for the company, especially to its founder John Bowers (1922–1987).
-In 1982 the company opened a research centre titled Steyning Research Establishment (SRE) in Steyning, about 10 miles from Worthing.
+Research and development was a focus for the company, especially for its founder John Bowers (1922–1987).
+In 1982, the company opened a research centre titled Steyning Research Establishment (SRE) in Steyning, about 10 miles from Worthing.
 The buildings were designed for audio-related work since they were previously used by SME, the English tonearm designer.
 The design of B&W loudspeaker cabinets are the work of industrial designer Kenneth Grange since 1975.
 Morten Villiers Warren became manager of design in the late 1990s when designing the new 800 series of speakers.